 Fire alarms and fire extinguishers are located on every floor of University housing.
 A student should be familiar with the locations of the fire safety equipment.

 University housing is equipped with a smoke detector.
 If the building has a sprinkler system in the rooms, the smoke detector is monitored by University Police.
 All other smoke detectors operate independently from the building fire alarm system.
 Any issue with a smoke detector or sprinkler should be submitted to Housing and/or Residence Life immediately.

 Tampering with fire safety equipment is a very serious matter that could jeopardize the safety of many people.
-If a student tampers with this equipment, including covering the equipment, dismantling the equipment, or discharging a fire extinguisher, the student will be referred to Residence Life and/or the Office of Student Conduct.
+If a student tampers with this equipment, including covering the equipment, dismantling the equipment, or discharging a fire extinguisher, the student will be referred to Residence Life and/or the Office of Student Accountability and Conflict Response.
 Disciplinary action may include cancellation of the Housing and Food Services contract.